 - Deep Space Nine had Bashir's James Bond holofantasies, the Ferengis visiting 1947, a holo-1963 where Vic Fontaine lived, Sisko's vision of life as a black science-fiction writer in the 1950s; and of course, the Tribble episode, where the Gorgeous Period they visited was the Original Series.

-- Voyager had the pulp-inspired Captain Proton!, WWII Occupied France with Alien Nazis, an Irish village where the crew goes to unwind, and Beowulf on the holodeck.
+- Voyager had the pulp-inspired Captain Proton!, WWII Occupied France with Alien Nazis (just roll with it), an Irish village where the crew goes to unwind, and Beowulf on the holodeck.
 The actual time-travel "period piece" ep is a subversion, as the period was today, so they probably gave the costumers the day off and went to work in casual clothes.